 I was horribly embarrassed by what I did.
-Not recently, but over forty years ago.
-Yes, over forty years ago!
+Not recently, but over thirty years ago.
+Yes, over thirty years ago!
 My husband was a graduate student and we lived on an apricot ranch near the university.
 I helped bring in much-needed income by working in the drying sheds in the summer.
-My job was to take an apricot out of a crate, cut it in half, expel the pit, and put the apricot on a drying tray.
-It took me over an hour to finish a crate and for that effort I earned two bucks.

 One morning, in excitement, I shared with a co-worker that I'd just found out I was pregnant.
 After our lunch break, she came up to me with something pretty in the palm of her hand and said, “This is to celebrate your pregnancy.”
-Thinking it was a rock (she knew I collected them), I took it out of her palm without delicacy.
+Thinking it was a rock, I took hold of it roughly.
 Suddenly, it started oozing fluid on my fingers.
 She looked at me in horror and yelled, “What are you doing?
 That’s a chrysalis!”

-A chrysalis is the hard skin that covers a caterpillar as it is metamorphosing into a butterfly.
-If a chrysalis becomes detached from the silk pad that the caterpillar has spun but is handled very gently, it can be reattached and still become a butterfly.
+If the hard skin of a chrysalis becomes detached from a catepillar's silk pad, but is handled very gently, it can be reattached and still become a butterfly.
 But this one would not become a butterfly.
-I’d seen to that.
-I was so horribly embarrassed that I spent the rest of the day caught up in painful self-recrimination.
+I was so embarrassed that I spent the rest of the day caught up in painful self-recrimination.
 And every time I saw my co-worker talking to others, I was convinced she was telling them what I’d done, which only served to intensify my embarrassment and self-blame.

 But what crime had I committed?
 I’d accidently mistaken a chrysalis for a rock.
-For over forty years, whenever I’d recall that incident, I’d suffer embarrassment all over again.
-I use the word “suffer” on purpose because, for decades, conjuring up that memory made me miserable.
+For over thirty years, whenever I’d recall that incident, I’d suffer embarrassment all over again.

 The good news is that these are learned, conditioned behaviors and, as such, can be changed.
 The Buddha said that nothing is as soft and pliant as the mind.
 Now, 2,500 years later, neuroscientists are also finding this to be the case.
 So, even if we’ve been conditioned to be our own harshest critics—so easily embarrassed—we can unlearn that behavior.